sylvainbonnot/industrial-audio-rag/README.md

         G --> H[FastAPI response]

 ```
+Qdrant's search API returns the most relevant points.
+The LLM now receveives the user’s original prompt together with the snippets (or feature tables) from the retrieved clips.
+It then returns its final answer.
+And that concludes the oevrview of the entire pipeline!

 * **Indexer script:** `dcase_indexer.py` (runs once; \~3 min on M1).
 * **API service:** `rag_api.py` (<40 LOC).